taskiq-python/taskiq/docs/extending-taskiq/scheduler-plugin.md

 `self.scheduler` field.
 You can use it to access the broker or all schedule sources, for example to kick a task or delete a schedule during the execution of some plugin hook.

+Taskiq ships one built-in plugin:
+`taskiq.scheduler_plugins.TaskiqAdminSchedulerPlugin` — the scheduler
+counterpart of `TaskiqAdminMiddleware`.
+It syncs all schedules and registered tasks with the [taskiq-admin](https://github.com/taskiq-python/taskiq-admin) panel and applies delete / reschedule / trigger commands created in its UI.